sayo96825/UBC-Social-Media-Analysis-ASD/README.md

 It is very simple feture.
 You just need to run it.
 There are 3 branch in total and it is merged successfully.

-For the video demo, I had GitHub and VSC open side by side and did a built-in screen capture.
-But I realized it was only capturing the GitHub window.
-After looking into it, my understanding is that I need another program to do multi-windows capture or edit two videos together.

-I sent the making change part of the video separately through Canvas at this time.